openAFT/adaptfx/README.md

 $ pip3 install .
 ```

-the command line tool (CLI) is then available which can be used via
+the command line tool (CLI) is then available and can be used via

 ```
 $ aft [options] <instructions_file>